Tennessee Under-insured Motorist Lawyer

 So many car accident victims start the claims process thinking that everything will be covered.
 There are several issues here:

 • What does “everything” mean?
 Often, people think it means all their current medical bills.
 But damages can go well beyond these.
-You may be forgetting future medical care, prescriptions, mobility aids or other accommodations, travel to medical appointments, physical therapy, etc. Additionally, other damages can include lost income from missing work due to your injuries, pain and suffering, loss of enjoyment of life, etc. For this reason, we recommend going over your case with a lawyer before filing an insurance claim if you haven’t done so already.
+You may be forgetting future medical care, prescriptions, mobility aids or other accommodations, travel to medical appointments, physical therapy, etc. Additionally, other damages can include lost income from missing work due to your injuries, pain and suffering, loss of enjoyment of life, etc. For this reason, we recommend going over your case with a injury lawyer in Tennessee before filing an insurance claim if you haven’t done so already.
 An attorney can help you figure out how much you should receive in damages.

 • Damages can quickly surpass the policy limits.
 If you’ve suffered severe injuries, they may even outpace more robust insurance policies than the minimum requirements.